cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 <hr>

-### Welcome to Cambridge’s eigth season of water polo!
+### Welcome to Cambridge’s eighth season of water polo!
 Here are the details you need to know for the upcoming 2019 Fall season.

 <br>